Fakerallen/thingpark-iot-flow-js-driver/README.md

 kind of driver it is as it supports several formats.
 In this documentation we only describe the `thingpark-x-js` format therefore the `driver.type` must be set to this value.

+In addition, we declare `driver.description` equal to `An example driver that is able to decode/encode data from temperature and humidity sensors with a pulse counter`.
+This allows the user to see a brief description of the driver.
+Be careful, this driver description differs from the NPM property `description` (which is described below), this one provides a full description and can be longer than the short friendly name of the driver.

 This driver also declares that it will extract 3 points which are: `temperature`, `humidity` and `pulseCounter`.

 The `points` section is **mandatory** only when using the `extractPoints(input)` function (see [here](#point-extraction)